-Fragment user interface use a simple layout with five different parts.
+Fragment user interface has a simple layout with five different parts.

 The information panel at the top convey minor and major informations such as (in order from left to right)

-- a red indicator signal that the connection to this service failed
+- a red color signal that the connection to this service failed

 - a green indicator signal that Fragment is currently connected to this service

 - the service name can be found by hovering the icon with the cursor

 - the username can be edited by clicking on it (affect all sessions)

 - various informations which can be enabled or disabled in the settings dialog such as

 - actual number of simultaneous MIDI notes for each channels (polyphony)